tragetraje/cat-clicker-premium/README.md

 - When a cat name is clicked in the list, the cat display area should update to show the data for the selected cat.
 - The number of clicks in the cat area should be unique to each cat, and should increment when the cat's picture is clicked.

+### Scripts

+- See script.js for original implementation
+- The code refactored with Separation of Concerns mvo.js